jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+the placeholder for 0 is grey again why?

+have one color function becuase there's double the needed amount of js i think

 add {set{ idb key val back (didnT want it as dependecy in v1)}

 finish getting rid of options API

 does cache storage keep doubling?
-Ummm...
+Ummm... at least each time i reload... hmmmmmmmm

 consider moving truly global css vars to index if it'll work and slim the css file